wyuting0/task-manager/README.md

 ## How to Use

-To run the Task Manager, simply execute the `TaskManager.java` file.
-The application will prompt you with a menu, allowing you to interact with various features.
+To run the Task Manager, just run the TaskManager.java file.
+The program will give you a menu to interact with different features.

 ```bash
 java TaskManager.java